bool64/cache/README.md

 distribution under concurrent access.

-For unsupported `K comparable` types, `NewShardedMapBy` panics at construction unless a custom sharder is configured in `ConfigBy[K]`.
+For unsupported `K comparable` types, `NewShardedMapBy` panics at construction unless a custom sharder is configured in `ConfigBy[K, V]`.
 This keeps misconfiguration deterministic and avoids pushing sharder errors into hot-path APIs.

 `ShardFunc` is also the escape hatch for performance-sensitive workloads.
 The built-in sharders are intended to be good general-purpose defaults, while a custom typed sharder can be slightly faster for hot paths with well-understood